Use search macros in searches

 bar is not expanded.

-You can check the contents of your search macro with a keyboard shortcut, Command-Shift-E (Mac OSX) or Control-Shift-E (Linux or Windows) from the Search bar in the Search page.
-This opens a preview that displays the expanded search string, including all nested macros and saved searches.
-If syntax highlighting or line numbering are turned on, those features also appear in the preview.
+The shortcut opens a preview that displays the expanded search string, including all nested search macros and saved searches.
+If syntax highlighting or line numbering are enabled, those features also appear in the preview.

-You can copy parts of your search in the preview.
-You can also click Open in Search to run your search in a new window from the preview.
+You can copy parts of the expanded search string.
+You can also click Open in Search to run the expanded search string in a new window.
 See Preview your search.

 Search macros that contain generating commands